asteca/ASteCA/docs/contents/tutorials.rst

 along with ``pyABC``  visualizations and a comparison Color-Magnitude Diagram (CMD).

-Given an observed cluster the :ref:`masses_bfr_ntbk` notebook shows how to apply the following methods:
+The :ref:`masses_bfr_ntbk` notebook shows how to apply the following methods:

 - :meth:`asteca.Synthetic.get_models`: sample a set of synthetic clusters with the same parameters as the observed cluster (previously calibrated and fitted)